iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient, Forward Backwards Envelope.md

 > \end{aligned}
 > $$

 Here we use the additional fact that the Hessian for $l(x)$ has a bounded operator norm that is $< \beta$.
-Using the a non-trivial property of smoothness [[../Properties of Functions/Global Lipschitz Gradient, Strong Smoothness, Equivalence and Implications]] of the upper envelope function $m^+(x)$ and the fact that $P(x)$ the projected gradient is the minimizer for the envelope function, we can derive the inequality
+Using the a non-trivial property of smoothness [[../Properties of Functions/Convex Function with Global Lipschitz Gradient]] of the upper envelope function $m^+(x)$ and the fact that $P(x)$ the projected gradient is the minimizer for the envelope function, we can derive the inequality

 $$
 \begin{aligned}